 Before you go worrying that you have to spend $5,000 on a completely custom site redesign, let me introduce you to an easy way to think about good web design.

-Whenever I build a new WordPress site myself, I think about how “clean” the site is.
+Whenever I build a new site, I think about how “clean” the site is.

 Content & Sidebars